Safe Database Migrations in Production

 Creating indexes on hot tables

-Splitting one table into multiple tables
+Splitting tables

 Changes that affect public API contracts

-What to Test Before Production
+What To Test Before Production

-You want confidence in at least four areas.
+You want confidence that:

 1. Old code still works after schema expansion